Wesleyville Fleet in the Labrador Sea | 1995 | Etching 71 of 75

 About the Artwork

+Wesleyville Fleet in the Labrador Sea (1995) is an etching and aquatint by David Blackwood (1941–2022), depicting a humpback whale at the moment its massive tail breaks the surface, with the Wesleyville schooner fleet sailing along the distant horizon.
 The vertical composition—unusual for maritime subjects—centres on the whale frozen just before impact with the water.
-Through what critics call a masterful "trick of perspective," viewers see simultaneously above and below the ocean's surface.
 The whale's dark body curves downward through gradations of aquamarine, turquoise, and Prussian blue, while white water cascades from its flukes against a grey-violet sky.
-At the upper horizon, a fleet of sailing schooners representing the Wesleyville fishing fleet appears "strikingly small and fragile" against the creature's immense form.
+At the upper horizon, a fleet of sailing schooners representing the Wesleyville fishing fleet appears strikingly small against the creature's immense form.
 At bottom right, pale ice rises from the depths—a reminder of the Arctic waters these ships navigated.

 Blackwood sailed these waters as a child aboard his father Captain Edward Blackwood's schooner, the Flora S. Nickerson.
 He wrote: "I remember the experience vividly.
 It is a landscape both mysterious and starkly simple—a region of tremendous, even surreal, contrasts of atmosphere, light and character.
 Its strange, bleak beauty carries an undercurrent of danger, an undefined threat which seems to lurk just below the surface.
 Moving through it, men and their ships are dwarfed by mountains of ice and by the immensity of the forces of nature that shaped them.
 One gets a sense that powers as old as Creation move through this watery dreamscape, and that the whales who spectacularly breach and sound into its black depths are somehow an embodiment of this sublime power."1